smxi sgfxi svmi :: basic options and use

 -

-To install Debian driver packages, from Debian.
+To install distribution driver packages, from for example Debian.
 (ATI and Nvidia only).
-Nvidia will also select automatically the legacy level of the driver to install from Debian.
+Nvidia will also select automatically the legacy level of the driver to install from the distro package pool.
 Configures xorg too.

-# for nvidia, with composite sgfxi -cs # for fglrx sgfxi -s
+# for nvidia, with composite turned OFF sgfxi -qd # for fglrx/nvidia sgfxi -d

 -

-To install the fglrx driver without using any Debian packaging or methods, a direct binary install that is (deprecated, same as default sgfxi, no args):
+To install the fglrx driver without using any distro packaging or methods, a direct binary install that is:

-For fglrx, sgfxi -f is the same as sgfxi. -f is deprecated and is the current default.
-This is for AMD/ATI fglrx drivers only.
-This method will often succeed when the deb builder sgfxi -F or sgfxi -s method fails. -
+For fglrx, sgfxi is the direct install from binary .run file for fglrx/nvidia.
+This method will often succeed when the distro package file builder sgfxi -D (ATI/FGLRX only) or sgfxi -d method fails. -

-Build and install Debian debs from fglrx run binary driver installer (ATI Only).
+Build and install distro package files from fglrx run binary driver installer (ATI Only).

 options you can run in X without being in root